BIOGRAPHY

 Buffalo, New York.

-In 2005 Punong Guro Tom Bolden had the good fortune of meeting and beginning
+In 2005 Tom Bolden had the good fortune of meeting and beginning

 his training with Grand Master Crispulo Ising Atillo, in the Atillo Balintawak